Tips Bulletin

 Eggshell powder and the crushed shells from eggs provide your plant’s soil with calcium and other nutrients, and eggs are a natural and cheap way to feed your indoor plant.

 Are eggshells good for houseplants?
-Egg shells contain high amounts of calcium, essential for building healthy cell walls on a plant.
+Egg shells contain high amounts of calcium, which is essential for building healthy cell walls on a plant.
 In addition, they enrich soil nutrition and moderate acidic soil.
 Using eggshells for indoor plants reduces the chance of diseases and blossom end rot, whether you feed plants that help clean the air or have some lovely flowers you want to last.

 Ways to Use Eggshells for Houseplants